Proofpoint signs definitive agreement to acquire Normalyze. Read more.

 The proposed U.S. National Cybersecurity Strategy would require businesses and organizations in the US to adapt to new data privacy regulations, which could have significant operational, financial, and legal implications.
 However, organizations that successfully embrace these changes may benefit from increased consumer trust and a competitive advantage in the marketplace.

-We invite you to try Normalyze for free in your environment.
 Sign up for our Freemium.
 Setup takes minutes, after which you can see for yourself how Normalyze will provide your security teams with 100 percent visibility and control of cloud-resident sensitive data.

 Ravi Ithal